champa720/material.io/_social-studies/cc-basics/chapter-1/lesson-1.1.md

 ---

-## THE MAGNA CARTA AND THE US CONSTITUTION
+## The Magna Carta and The US Constitution

 The Magna Carta and the US Constitution are important primary documents.
 They are studied by people learning about government.